lbologna/hbp-sp6-guidebook/source/online_usecases/single_cell_building/hippocampus/build_scm_hbp/build_scm_hbp.rst

 Selecting this use case, 3 Jupyter Notebooks are cloned in a private existing/new collab.
 The cloned Notebooks are:

-1. “BluePyOpt Browse All” – it allows users to:
+1. “BuildOwn Single HippoCell - Config” – it allows users to:

    1.1 choose and visualize an existing morphology from HBP data (name and type of morphology are listed)